prof-rossetti/georgetown-opim-557-201803/projects/retirement-savings-calculator/project.md

 Provide written instructions which explain how to use the tool.

 Use cells and/or input boxes and/or ActiveX Controls to capture user inputs, as appropriate.
-You may draw inspiration from any of these alternative [expample interfaces](example-interfaces.md).
+You may draw inspiration from any of these [expample interfaces](example-interfaces.md).
+But beware, some interface elements may be more appropriate than others, and your job is to choose the interface elements that will provide the best user experience.

 Regardless of how you choose to capture user inputs, make sure the user sees only properly-formatted values.
 Rates should be formatted with a percent sign (`%`) and dollar amounts should be formatted as USD with a dollar sign (`$`) and two decimal places.

 Use an ActiveX command button control that when clicked will read and validate the inputs, perform the calculations, and produce the outputs.
 Outputs should also be properly formatted (see above).

+At no time should previously-generated outputs be visible at the same time as yet-to-be used inputs.
+The user should not be able to take a screenshot of the application which depicts mismatching inputs and output values.
+If you have questions about this, ask the professor for clarifications.